 Now, onto the organic linen handkerchiefs…..a.k.a. organic linen toilet paper….a.k.a. organic linen baby wipes….or any other use you can find for them.

 In my search for pretty cloths, I discovered the online company, Life-Giving Linen.
 I am not affiliated with the company Life-Giving Linen in any way.
-I just discovered them, admire their ethics and LOVE their products.
-Melanie Ellison, the company owner, was generous enough to gift a set of their lovely linen wipes for a giveaway (you can enter below until Dec 15, 2014).
+I just discovered them, admire their ethics and love their products.
+Melanie Ellison, the company owner, was generous enough to gift a set of their lovely linen wipes for a giveaway.
 The Life-giving Linen squares are pretty and neat.

 According to the Life-Giving Linen website, linen possesses healing qualities as well as some other impressive traits.